The best cheap laptops of 2024: Performance and reliability on a budget

 Cheap laptops can be great for basic gaming – simple desktop games, low-demand pixel-art games such as Stardew Valley and even Minecraft can be handled within limits by low-end laptops.

-For blockbusting mega titles such as Bethesda's Starfield, however, won't be possible to run on a cheap laptop, so you'll need something a little heftier.
-But remember - even the latest and greatest laptops can suffer from slow-down depending on software, settings and more.
+Blockbuster titles such as Bethesda's Starfield, however, won't be able to run on a cheap laptop, so you'll need something a little heftier.
+But remember, even the latest and greatest laptops can suffer from slow-down depending on software, settings and more.
 So, we've put together a simple guide on how to make your Windows laptop run faster.

 How should I keep my laptop safe?

-Keeping your laptop safe is crucial for retaining good performance and, most importantly, keeping your private data safe.
+Keeping your laptop safe is crucial for retaining good performance and, most importantly, keeping your private data secure.

-There are many, many ways of protecting devices from viruses and opportunistic hackers - but our favourite way is with a great VPN service.
+There are many ways of protecting devices from viruses and opportunistic hackers, but our favourite is with a great VPN service.

 VPNs hide your IP address and encrypt your personal data, so your PC remains completely private, and your data is more secure than ever.